phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 ## Invisible files and github
 Git and github are actually 2 totally different things.
 Git is a version control system for developers that can live on any server.
 Github is a website service that stores millions of gits in a public place.
 Aka git is the tool and github is actually the application, service and website.

 Github and your local git are linked and the link is established in an invisible .git folder.
 If you quit the github application and move a repositories invisible. .git file, when you restart the the Github applicaiton, it will ask you to locate the new folder on your computer for the repo and relink everything for you.
+Click the locate button and navigate to the new location of the .git file in your open frameworks > apps > myapps folder and it will now reconnect.
 ![](images/locate.png)

 This is an easy way to move a git repo if you need to because you put it in the wrong place on your on computer.
 However, you'll need to show invisible files to see your .git folder.